fnmwolf/Anaconda/README.md

+NOTE - this decompiler has been replaced by [Nebula](https://github.com/AITYunivers/NebulaFD), a new decompiler with 2.5+ support. **Anaconda does not support 2.5+ games, please use the new decompiler instead!**

-Anaconda/Chowdren for Clickteam Fusion - now with added Build 284 through Build 293 support by fnmwolf, pete7201, ClickNinYT, 1987Kostya, and Blue Nova
+Anaconda/Chowdren for Clickteam Fusion - now with added Build 284 through Build 293 support by fnmwolf, ClickNinYT, 1987Kostya, and Blue Nova
 ======================================

-Anaconda 4 is a Clickteam Fusion 2.5 decompiler by fnmwolf, pete7201, ClickNinYT, 1987Kostya, Blue Nova, and Mathias Kærlev.
+Anaconda 4 is a Clickteam Fusion 2.5 decompiler by fnmwolf, ClickNinYT, 1987Kostya, Blue Nova, and Mathias Kærlev.

 Chowdren for Clickteam Fusion is a cross-platform, hardware accelerated runtime with support for desktop and console platforms.